samson6460/tf_keras_gradcamplusplus/README.md

 Adapted and optimized code from https://github.com/totti0223/gradcamplusplus.

 # Description
-It resolve the problem of using eager mode in tf.keras, and almost follow the formula in grad-cam++ paper.
+Resolve the problem of using eager mode in tf.keras, and almost follow the formula in grad-cam++ paper.

 # Results
 ![result](https://i.imgur.com/FjmSw3g.jpg)